-The faculty in the Department of Aeronautical Management Technology offer a B.S. degree in Aeronautical Management Technology and includes options in airway science flight management and airway science management.
+The faculty in the Department of Aeronautical Management Technology offer a B.S. degree in Aeronautical Management Technology with concentrations in airway science flight management and airway science management.
+A B.A.S. degree in Applied Science is also offered with concentrations in aviation maintenance management technology and aviation management technology.

 A Master of Technology degree is offered for graduate study.
-For more information about the graduate program, see the Graduate Catalog.
+For more information, see the Graduate Catalog.

-AERONAUTICAL MANAGEMENT TECHNOLOGY-B.S.
+AERONAUTICAL MANAGEMENT TECHNOLOGY- B.S.

 The Aeronautical Management Technology curricula are designed to provide a thorough technical background combined with an interdisciplinary general university education.
 The graduate is prepared to assume responsibilities in a wide area of managerial and technically related areas of aviation.
 The student gains a background in aircraft structures, reciprocating and turbine engines, aircraft performance, design, management skills, business principles, systems analysis, and a variety of course work specific to aircraft flight, airport operations, and air transportation systems.
-The degree offers two options: airway science flight management and airway science management, both of which have the approval of the Federal Aviation Administration as Airway Science programs.
-The options are described separately below.
+The degree offers two concentrations: airway science flight management and airway science management, both of which have the approval of the Federal Aviation Administration as Airway Science programs.
+The concentrations are described separately on the following pages.

-All degree requirements are shown on curriculum check sheets for the options that are available through the department.
-Requirements include First-Year Composition, university General Studies (see pages 84-108), and the Aeronautical Management Technology Core.
+All degree requirements are shown on curriculum check sheets for the concentrations that are available through the department.
+Requirements include First-Year Composition, university General Studies (see "General Studies," page 85), and the Aeronautical Management Technology Core.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.
-Refer to individual option degree requirements for additional required courses.
+Refer to individual concentration degree requirements for additional required courses.
 Students must complete each Aeronautical Management Technology course with a grade of "C" or higher.